kimerajoseph/automate_etl_jobs/README.md

 # PROJECT | AUTOMATE ETL JOBS ON AWS
 ## Trigger a Glue crawler and Glue ETL job every time a file is uploaded in an S3 bucket including SNS email notifications
 ### Intoduction
-Alot of times, data engineering teams spen a considerable amount of time on routine and repeatitive tasks.
-Under this project, we are attempting to remedy this
+Alot of times, data engineering teams spend a considerable amount of time on routine and repeatitive tasks.
+In this project, we are attempting to remedy this
 We set up Glue crawlers that run every time a file is added to a given S3 bucket.
-They crawl and add the new file/data to the Meta data catalogue.
-We create new tables or append to exiting one and meake the data available for querrying with Athena and Redshift spectrum We also run a Glue Extrat-Transform-Load (ETL) in Glue studio to clean the data before uploading it into data catalog tables
+The crawler crawls and adds the new file/data to the Meta data catalogue.
+We create new tables or append to exiting ones and make the data available for querrying with Athena and Redshift spectrum We also run a Glue Extrat-Transform-Load (ETL) in Glue studio to clean the data before uploading it into data catalog tables

 ## AWS Services used
 1. S3
 2. Glue
-3. Simple Notification Services
+3. Simple Notification Services (SNS)
 4. EventBridge
 5. Lambda
 6. Athena